-8. Variation and cancellation of permission and imposition of requirements on the FCA's own initiative and intervention against incoming firms authorised person.
-The FCA may use these powers where: - (1) the person is failing or is likely to fail to satisfy the threshold conditions for which the FCA is responsible; - (2) the person has not carried on a regulated activity to which the Part 4A permission relates for a period of at least 12 months; or - (3) it is desirable to exercise the power in order to advance one or more of its operational objectives. - The powers to vary and cancel a person's Part 4A permission and to impose requirements are exercisable in the same circumstances.
+8. Variation and cancellation of permission and imposition of requirements on the FCA's own initiative and intervention against incoming firms

+- 8.1 The FCA has powers under section 55J of the Act to vary or cancel an authorised person'sPart 4A permission and a power under section 55L to impose requirements on an authorised person.
+The FCA may use these powers where: - (1) the person is failing or is likely to fail to satisfy the threshold conditions for which the FCA is responsible; - (2) the person has not carried on a regulated activity to which the Part 4A permission relates for a period of at least 12 months; or - it is desirable to exercise the power in order to advance one or more of its operational objectives. - The powers to vary and cancel a person's Part 4A permission and to impose requirements are exercisable in the same circumstances.
 However, the statutory procedure for the exercise of the own-initiative powers is different to the statutory procedure for the exercise of the cancellation power and this may determine how the FCA acts in a given case.
 Certain types of behaviour which may cause the FCA to cancel permission in one case, may lead it to impose requirements, vary, or vary and cancel, permission in another, depending on the circumstances.
 The non-exhaustive examples provided below are therefore illustrative but not conclusive of which action the FCA will take in a given case.